AMCO

 We are working on the English version.

-The purchase of the RAD Informatica EPC solution took place in 2018 with the aim of managing the non-performing loans of Banco di Napoli, Banca Popolare di Vicenza, and Veneto Banca on a single platform.
-The portfolios were managed on different IT systems, and there was a need for an information aggregator that would allow for effective and efficient management of the loans on a single platform.
+In 2018, AMCO acquired the RAD Informatica EPC solution to manage the non-performing loans of Banco di Napoli, Banca Popolare di Vicenza, and Veneto Banca on a single platform.
+These portfolios had previously been managed on different IT systems, and there was a pressing need for an information aggregator to enable effective and efficient management of all loans on a single platform.

-There was also a need for a single reference system for all the stakeholders involved in the management of the cases, guiding them through judicial and extrajudicial workflows to improve the quality of data entry and the management of daily operations.
+A single reference system was needed for all stakeholders involved, one that could support them through judicial and extrajudicial workflows while improving the quality of data entry and the management of daily operations.

-Finally, AMCO wanted to improve the management of onboarding new NPE portfolios with the aim of maximizing their recovery.
+Finally, AMCO wanted to better manage the onboarding of new NPE portfolios in order to maximize their recovery.

 The Choice